2 top Pruitt aides leave EPA amid ethics investigations

 Pruitt thanked Kelly for what he said was his "tremendous impact" in Kelly's year overseeing the nation's Superfund program, charged with handling the cleanup of toxic waste sites.

-Pruitt hired Kelly, an Oklahoma banker, at EPA after federal banking regulators banned the man from banking for life over unspecified lending matters.
+Pruitt hired Kelly, an Oklahoma banker, at EPA after federal banking regulators had banned him from banking for life over unspecified lending matters.

 Democrats in Congress last month asked for federal investigations of Kelly's reported loans to Pruitt himself while the two were still in Oklahoma.